jagotu/BACIL/thesis_text/thesis_text.md

 ### Guards and de-optimisations

+TODO

+for practical partial evaluation, we have to use guards that transfer to interpreter on assumption invalidation, cutting branches containing exceptions etc.

 ### `MERGE_EXPLODE` strategy

-One of the key elements
+One of the key elements (emphasis added)

-(emphasis added)

 > like `ExplodeLoop.LoopExplosionKind.FULL_EXPLODE`, but copies of the loop body that have the exact same state (all local variables have the same value) are merged.
 This reduces the number of copies necessary, but can introduce loops again. **This kind is useful for bytecode interpreter loops.**

 # CLI Component parser